 Toggl also makes it simple to break down your hours worked, by either the project, by client or by the task, and can then analyze them to determine which is making the best return for the hours spent to facilitate maximizing profits.
 The Toggl app is simple, but unfortunately it does not support invoicing.

 There is a 30-day free trial for the paid tiers, and a Basic level is available for up to 5 team members.
-For managing the time of larger groups, the Starter level goes for $10 (£8) per user per month, with an annual discount available.
+For managing the time of larger groups, the Starter level has no limit to the number of users, and costs $10 (£8) per user per month, with a discount for annual subscriptions available.

 Software to make every minute of the day into billable time